catamphetamine/libphonenumber-js/README.md

 ### Country calling code

-"Country calling code" are the digits between `+` and national (significant) number when the number is written in international format.
+"Country calling code" are the digits between the `+` and the national (significant) number when the number is written in international format.
 E.g. for US country calling code is `1` and for France it's `33`.

 ## API